Chapter 13.20

 13.20.060 Sewage disposal system business—Bond required.

-No person, shall carry on, contract to perform or engage in the business of constructing, altering, relocating, or repairing sewage disposal systems for places of business or human habitation, where the reasonable cost of the labor and materials exceeds two hundred fifty dollars without first posting a bond equal to twenty-five percent of the cost of constructing, altering, relocating or repairing the sewage disposal system.
+No person shall carry on, contract to perform or engage in the business of constructing, altering, relocating, or repairing sewage disposal systems for places of business or human habitation, where the reasonable cost of the labor and materials exceeds two hundred fifty dollars without first posting a bond equal to twenty-five percent of the cost of constructing, altering, relocating or repairing the sewage disposal system.
 The bond may be in the form of cash, or a surety bond issued by a surety company acceptable to the city, that is willing and able to guarantee faithful performance on the part of the applicant by the issuance of a corporate surety bond.
 The cash or surety bond must name the city as obligee and must guarantee performance of the sewer system to the satisfaction of the city for one year after completion of the job as a whole, or such severable unit thereof as is expressly approved by the city.
-(Prior code § 9081)
+(Ord.
+1367 § 2, 2026; prior code § 9081)

 13.20.070 Septic tank minimum capacity.